github/semantic/docs/grammar-development-guide.md

 2. **Add it to the inline array.** If the rule is used more than once and its definition is not simple, make it `inline`.
 If this does not cause parsing problems, this is the best approach, because it will avoid intermediate node allocations and parsing operations at runtime.
 One possible side-effect of `inline` is that is sometimes makes the parser much larger in terms of number of states.
 To evaluate whether this has happened, it’s worth looking at the `STATE_COUNT` in `parser.c` before and after.
 If the state count goes way up, it may not be worth adding the rule to `inline` since more states mean more one-time memory footprint for the parser.
 If it goes up a few percent (or goes down), it’s fine to add.

 3. **Mark it hidden.** If `inline` causes conflicts or drastically increases the size of the parse table, it's better to mark it as hidden.
-This is often useful when two nodes can not exist without one another.
+This is often useful when two nodes cannot exist without one another.
 For example, `class_body_declaration` was a child of `class_body` and occurred together 100% of the time.
-Similarly, `type_arguments` can not exist independent of its child node, `type_argument`.
+Similarly, `type_arguments` cannot exist independent of its child node, `type_argument`.
 In both cases, it makes sense to hide the former.
     ```diff
         (generic_type
           (type_identifier)